-SafeGraph’s Core Places dataset provides points of interest (POI) data and detailed attribution for non-residential places.
+SafeGraph’s Places dataset provides points of interest (POI) data and detailed attribution for non-residential places.
 Along with the geospatial coordinates and address of the POI, we provide information like brand affiliation, open/close time, and NAICS codes for deeper context and increased analytics possibilities.

 SafeGraph sources POI data in a variety of ways: